Master Class in Creative Nonfiction Writing

 These courses have regular meeting times and are fully online, via remote instruction.
 Click “See Details” below for more information.

 No meetings November 24; December 22 & 29, 2020; January 5; March 23, 2021.

 Deadline for application is August 31, 2020 at 9 am (PST) and there is a $10 non-refundable application fee.
 Restricted course; approval needed to enroll.
 Not eligible for any discounts.
 Enrollment limited to eight students.
 Visitors not permitted.
 No refund after enrolling.

 Submission Guidelines for Master Class in Creative Nonfiction Writing

-Please submit the following materials (Word Document or PDF only): a one-page personal statement that includes your writing background, previous creative writing courses taken; a two-page synopsis of your work-in-progress and the completed first draft of your creative nonfiction manuscripts (either a memoir and personal essay collection).
+Please submit the following materials (Word Document or PDF only): a one-page personal statement that includes your writing background, previous creative writing courses taken, a two-page synopsis of your work-in-progress, and the completed first draft of your creative nonfiction manuscript (either a memoir or personal essay collection).
 (Note: participants in this master class work only on the project submitted for admission.
 No exceptions.
 Each page should be numbered, typed in 12-point Times New Roman font, and double spaced with 1-inch margins.)

 This course uses remote instruction.
 As such, instructors use Zoom to offer live class meetings at the designated class meeting time.
 Students must be present at course meeting times as each student’s final grade may include scores for participation.